zeropaper/web/src/pages/blog/account-recovery-password-reset-rethinking-user-accountability.md

 author: tacurran

 overline: |
-  Account Recovery and Password Reset: Rethinking User Accountability
+  Account Recovery and Password Reset: Rethinking User Accountability with Ory Kratos
 ---

-## Account Recovery and Password Reset: Rethinking User Accountability

-Ory Kratos

-by Pluto Allegory
+by Plutus Alighori

 With the release of Ory Kratos last month, we want to spend some time addressing some of the basics, the background and the overall approach.
 Hopefully, we can also help the community with this information.

-###
+### Background

 Background 1985 Bjarne Stroustrup kicked off object orientation and C with "The C++ Programming Language," Richard Stallmann ignites the Free Software movement